zqzhou7/in_situ_thermal_analysis/README.md

 ## Notes

-This repository contains supplementary analysis code, source data, and environmental context outputs only.
+This repository contains supplementary analysis code, source data, and derived outputs used to contextualize experimental temperature selection.

 No author-identifying information, manuscript metadata, or review-sensitive materials are included.